What Are PvP Weapons in Elden Ring?

 Character builds revolving around those traits are definitely in for a treat.
 The Eleonora‘s Poleblade not only offers best-in-class statistics for what it comes for but also causes huge amounts of blood loss buildup faster than any other armament in Elden Ring.
 We highly recommend pairing this weapon with the Godskin Peeler, which also happens to be one of the Elden Ring best PvP weapons.

 That way, you’ll be inflicting an insane amount of damage at a rapid pace with your dual-wield stance.
 The cherry on top is the jump attack when you’ve got Eleonora’s Poleblade and the Godskin Peeler in the other.
 Your character hurtles in the sky, plunging at your enemy, and swinging both of your Poleblades at full flight.
 This hereby causes a more or less instant depletion of your enemy’s health bar, and the same goes for bosses as well.
-Read our 25 Best Melee Weapons in Elden Ring and dominate the hand-to-hand combat in the game.

 There’s one more thing in your control that can possibly heighten the combo of Eleonora’s Poleblade and the Godskin Peeler even more—a Seppuku.
 There is a bevy of Seppukus dispersed all over the Lands Between that you can collect using our guide on Elden Ring Seppuku Location.